Content Map Terms

 • Carry a cell phone for emergencies.

-• Wear comfortable shoes and socks that cushion and support your feet.
+• Wear comfortable shoes and socks that cushion your feet.

-• If you usually walk outside and the weather is bad, take comfortable shoes to the mall and walk several laps inside.
+• If you usually walk outside and the weather is bad, walk indoors instead.

 Credits